Configuring Proxies and Load Balancers for Tableau Server

 |Ports||Port numbers for traffic from the client to the reverse proxy server.|

 If you are using a distributed installation of Tableau Server, then run the following

 tsm commands on the initial node in your cluster.

-Enter the following command to set the FQDN that clients will use to reach Tableau Server through the proxy server, where
+Enter the following command to set the FQDN that clients will use to reach Tableau Server through the proxy and/or LB servers, where

 nameis the FQDN:

 For example, if Tableau Server is reached by entering